No more yawning for Sarfaraz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BIRMINGHAM: Sarfaraz Ahmed is a survivor, he is still a good wicketkeeper despite all his belly fat that make even his fair game for criticism after every Pakistani defeat.
+BIRMINGHAM: Sarfaraz Ah-med is a survivor.
+And despite all his belly fat that makes him fair game for criticism after every Pakistani defeat, he is still a good wicketkeeper.

 The Pakistan captain demonstrated his survival skills by leading his embattled team to a 49-run victory in a must-win World Cup game against South Africa at Lord’s on Sunday.